-The IPI is responsible for examining, granting and administering industrial property rights (patents, trade marks and designs).
+The Swiss Federal Institute of Intellectual Property (IPI) is responsible for examining, granting and administering industrial property rights (patents, trade marks and designs).
 It works together with governmental agencies, trade associations and businesses to enforce Swiss indications of source within Switzerland and internationally.
 The IPI also supervises the collective rights management organisations for copyright and provides information on intellectual property rights to individuals and companies in a variety of ways.

 Thus the IPI is the federal government's central point of contact for all questions concerning patents, trade marks, geographical designations of origin, design protection and copyright.
-Its mandate is set out in the Statute of the IPI (in German).
+Its mandate is set out in the Status of the IPI.

 It is responsible for drafting legislation and advising the Federal Council and other federal authorities on matters concerning intellectual property.
 The IPI also represents the interests of Switzerland at international level.
 Its legal mandate is regulated in more detail on an ongoing basis by the political instances and in particular the head of the Federal Department of Justice and Police.